 2. Cross-Train Your Staff

-Cross-training is a very useful method that you must implement before you start a restaurant.
+Cross-training is an advantageous method that you must implement before you start a restaurant.
 This will help employees to learn new skills and be ready to take up new roles.
 Instead of hiring a large number of employees you can go ahead and try taking leverage of your already existing internal staff talents.
 Cross-training and restaurant management training will enable all your employees to take on any role when other employees are not present for various reasons like injuries, illness, family emergency or some other issues.
 For example, when the hosting staff is not present, the wait staff or the manager can try taking up the job of welcoming the customers.
-Similarly, if you have in-house serving staff they can be asked to take care of other duties like putting the tablecloth, refilling the water during slow hours.
+Similarly, if you have in-house serving staff, they can be asked to take care of other duties like putting the tablecloth, refilling the water during slow hours.

 Well trained employees who have a feeling of belongingness will work more efficiently, and there are higher chances that they will stay longer in your restaurant and provide a more consistent level of service to your customers.
 It is a good idea to specify your restaurant service standards in the form of a ready reckoner that your staff can consult at any time.

 3. Manage Your Restaurant Staff Well Especially During Rush Hours

 5. Use Technology, Equipment, and Machines

-Use of technology can reduce your dependency on the manual labour.
-In addition to this, restaurant management software nowadays has features like server app, stock and inventory, recipe management, table order will allow your customers to place orders directly through an app, and all such related features will reduce your dependency on the staff force.
-Proper kitchen equipment and machines are also essentially important.
+Use of technology can reduce your dependency on the manual labor.
+In addition to this, restaurant management software nowadays has features like server app, stock, and inventory, recipe management, table order will allow your customers to place orders directly through an app, and all such related features will reduce your dependency on the staff force.
+Proper kitchen equipment and machines are also fundamentally important.
 You must keep in tune with the new kitchen equipment innovations and bring them into your kitchen that will help you it run your operations and surprise your customers with new menu items.
-The machines deliver a consistent product, increase speed phenomenally, never ever ask for leaves and usually they are there before anyone else arrives at work and after everyone leaves.
+The machines deliver a consistent product, increase speed phenomenally, never ask for leaves, and are there before anyone else arrives at work and after everyone leaves.